skrivle/MQueryList/README.md

 ## Setup

 You can install this package through npm and bower or just download it from github.
-The package implements the UMD API so it is usable withing CommonJS and AMD environments.
-It also exposes globals so you can use it by including script tags.
+The package implements the UMD API so it is usable within CommonJS and AMD environments.
+It also exposes globals so you can use it by including script tags directly in your html code.

 ```
 npm install mquerylist --save